-Hierarchy "Propositional objects"
+6.2.
+Hierarchy "Propositional Objects"

-This hierarchy comprises types of mental contents produced by human activity, representing data of physical, logical or psychological realities or even fiction.
+Scope note: This hierarchy comprises types of mental contents produced by human activity, representing data of physical, logical or psychological realities or even fiction.
 These objects, though expressed by the use of symbols, do not depend on them, a fact that allows their transcription to another set of symbols.
-However a propositional object sometimes can not be differentiated distinctively from the used symbols (e.g. a poem).
+However a propositional object sometimes cannot be differentiated distinctively from the used symbols (e.g. a poem).

-Top term: Propositional objects
+Top term: propositional objects

-This term classifies mental contents produced by human activity, representing data of physical, logical or psychological realities or even fiction.
+Scope note: This term classifies mental contents produced by human activity, representing data of physical, logical or psychological realities or even fiction.
 These objects, though expressed by the use of symbols, do not depend on them, a fact that allows their transcription to another set of symbols.
 However a propositional object sometimes cannot be differentiated distinctively from the used symbols (e.g. a poem).